PrabhatRoshan/LTTS-Mini_Project/1_Requirements/README.md

 1. Create Questions            - User can create questions
 2. Reset Score                 - Resets the score when the user registers new high score
 3. Show Records                - Displays the record of the participants
-4. Help                        - Gives the user instructions and provides help